-- (1) A transferee who - (a) is a foreign person for the purposes of this Part; and - (b) as a result of being a foreign person, is liable to pay duty under this Part on a dutiable transaction -
+- (1) A transferee who - (a) is a foreign person for the purposes of this Part; and - (b) as a result of being a foreign person, is liable to pay duty under this Part on a dutiable transaction - may apply to the Commissioner, in writing, for the Commissioner to determine that the transferee is not to be taken to be a foreign person for the purposes of this Part.

-- (2) After considering an application under subsection (1), the Commissioner may - (a) determine that the transferee is not a foreign person, for the purposes of this Part, in respect of the relevant dutiable transaction; or - (b) refuse the application. - (3) If the Commissioner determines under subsection (2)(a) that a transferee is not a foreign person in respect of a dutiable transaction and duty has been paid under this Part in respect of the transaction, the Commissioner must - (a) reassess the duty payable under this Part on the dutiable transaction as if, at the time the dutiable transaction occurred.
+- (2) After considering an application under subsection (1), the Commissioner may - (a) determine that the transferee is not a foreign person, for the purposes of this Part, in respect of the relevant dutiable transaction; or - (b) refuse the application. - (3) If the Commissioner determines under subsection (2)(a) that a transferee is not a foreign person in respect of a dutiable transaction and duty has been paid under this Part in respect of the transaction, the Commissioner must - - (a) reassess the duty payable under this Part on the dutiable transaction as if, at the time the dutiable transaction occurred, the transferee was not a foreign person; and